Director PeriphoReal Neuropathy Center, Director Autonomous Nervous System Disorders Laboratory, Vice Chair Research

 Gewandter JS, Burke L, Cavaletti G, Dworkin RH, Gibbons C, Gover TD, Herrmann DN, Reeve BB, Russell JW, Smith AG, Smith SM, Turk DC, Vinik AI, Freeman R. Content Validity of Symptom-based Measures for Diabetic, Chemotherapy, and HIV Peripheral Neuropathy.
 Muscle & Nerve, July 22, 2016, PMID: 27447116

-Dr. Russell has clinical research interests in neuromuscular diseases, specifically in the study of peripheral neuropathies.
-He has active clinical research interests in the pathogenesis and treatment of neuropathy in diabetes and impaired glucose tolerance, and in inflammatory neuropathies.
-He also has clinical and research interests in autonomic neuropathies.
+r.
+Russell has clinical research interested in neuromuscular diseases, specifically in study peripheral neuropathies.
+He has actively clinical research interests in pathogenesis and treatment of neuropathy in diabetes and impaired glucose tolerance, and in inflammatory neuropathies.
+He also has clinical and research and interests in autonomic neuropathies.
 He directs the Autonomic Nervous System Disorders Laboratory at the University of Maryland.

-National Institutes of Health (NIDDK) and Department of Veterans Affairs
+National Institutes of Health (NIDDIK) and Department of Veterans Affairs

-* Mitochondrial genetics and proteomics, anatomy and function.
+* Mitochondrial gentics and proteomics, anatomy and function.

 * Electrophysiology in the peripheral nerve.

 * Autonomic function testing.